erwinverdonk/spoton/README.md

 [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) to the request.
 The general concept is as follows:

-* **Step 0:** (only required once) Install Spot On! with the CloudFormation template.
-Check out the [Release page](https://github.com/zalando/spoton/releases) and use the "Launch Stack" buttons for your prefered version.
 * **Step 1:** Create a Spot Fleet Request and use its ID in the next step.
-* **Step 2:** Create an ELB and give it the tag `SpotFleetRequestId = sfr-e2b3ce89-2441-4bdc-8d0d-b2828a1da8b7` (the ID of the step before).
+* **Step 2:** Create an ElasticLoadBalancer and give it the tag `SpotFleetRequestId = sfr-e2b3ce89-2441-4bdc-8d0d-b2828a1da8b7` (the ID of the step before).

-Spot On! can now connect the dots and knows that instances from your Spot Fleet should be registered in your ELB.
-Your instances will now automatically appear and disappear in the ELBs instance list.
+Spot On! can now automatically connect the dots and knows that instances from your Spot Fleet should be registered in your ELB.
+Your instances will now appear and disappear in the ELBs instance list.

 ### AWS CloudWatch (Auto Scaling)